Best chamois cream: Keep saddle sores at bay with these 12 options

 You can either apply it directly to the chamois pad of your shorts (this is where a tube is a lot easier than a tub), and rub it in a little with your fingers, or you can pop some on your fingers before a ride and apply it directly to your rear end.
 Aim for the sit bones, as this is where most of the load is borne and where saddle sores will occur primarily, but colouring outside the lines (so to speak) is no bad thing.

-Putting too much on, or applying it in the wrong area has zero downsides other than using a bit more cream, so experiment with where works for you.
+Putting too much on, or applying it in the wrong area, has zero downsides other than using a bit more cream, so experiment with where it works for you.
 In general, it's easier to be more precise when applying to your skin than to your seat pad, so your chamois cream should go further.

-If you're a rider who experiences rubbing between your legs and the saddle or between your legs and your groin, obviously these are the places to aim for.
+If you're a rider who experiences rubbing between your legs and the saddle or between your legs and your groin, obviously, these are the places to aim for.
 Your ride position may also affect where discomfort occurs.

 Will joined the Cyclingnews team as a reviews writer in 2022, having previously written for Cyclist, BikeRadar and Advntr.
 He’s tried his hand at most cycling disciplines, from the standard mix of road, gravel, and mountain bike, to the more unusual like bike polo and tracklocross.
 He’s made his own bike frames, covered tech news from the biggest races on the planet, and published countless premium galleries thanks to his excellent photographic eye.
 Also, given he doesn’t ever ride indoors he’s become a real expert on foul-weather riding gear.
 His collection of bikes is a real smorgasbord, with everything from vintage-style steel tourers through to superlight flat bar hill climb machines.